 SOUTH DAKOTA V. UNITED STATES (No. 05-1428) - On May 8, 2006, the State of South Dakota filed its petition for cert to seek review of the U.S. Court of Appeals for the Eighth Circuit decision which also upheld the Secretary of the Interior's authority to take land into trust on behalf of Indians and Indian tribes.
 The Eighth Circuit held that 25 U.S.C. § 465 is not an unconstitutional delegation of legislative authority when viewed in the light of statutory goals and the legislative history of the Indian Reorganization Act.
-The United States requested and was granted an extension of time to file their brief in opposition which is due on July 12, 2006.
-The Project is in contact with the U.S. Solicitor General's Office in relation to both cases challenging the Secretary's authority to take land into trust.
+The United States filed their brief in opposition which on July 12, 2006, and the case is now scheduled for conference on September 25, 2006.
+The Project has in contact with the U.S.

+Solicitor General's Office in relation to both cases challenging the Secretary's authority to take land into trust.